 Application Process and Period of Work

 The Visiting Scholar in Residence Program is open to all who are currently engaged in or who plan to conduct research on the history of Old Dartmouth or aspects of the world-wide whaling industry, including academic scholars, public sector professionals in marine science or history-related disciplines, independent scholars, graduate students, writers, filmmakers, and educators.
-Interested applicants should submit a letter of application, resume, a sample of written work and the names and contact information of at least three professional/academic references to Robert Rocha at email@example.com.
-Qualified candidates will interview with the Vice President, Education and Programming and designated staff.
+Interested applicants should submit a letter of application, resume, a sample of written work and the names and contact information of at least three professional/academic references to Brian Witkowski, Director of Apprentices and Interns, at firstname.lastname@example.org.
+Qualified candidates will interview with the Curator of Education and designated staff.
 Successful candidates will be offered an opportunity to be in residence.